karywin/CustomSBBot/README.md

 # Vulpes Botius
-Discord.js Multifunction bot used for the Fox Appreciation Party server.
+Discord.js Multifunction bot..
 Chassis and platform based on Space Boat (http://github.com/votyn/SpaceBoat)
 ## Planned features
 - ~~Ask command, gives a randomized and somewhat humourous answer to any question in the world.~~
 - ~~Moderation functions, kicking, banning, warning and role management of users in the server.~~